bitnician/compound-ui/README.md

    yarn install
 ```

-### Adding a local network configuration in saddle.js (it's something like truffle.js)
+### Adding a local network configuration in saddle.config.js (it's something like truffle-config.js)

-go to our text editor and open saddle.config.js in the project root folder.
+Open saddle.config.js in the project root folder.
 We’ll duplicate the development object within the networks object.
 The duplicate should be named something like local_fork.
 In the providers array of local_fork, we’ll remove the second object that begins with ganache.
 Instead, we’ll replace the entire second object with a localhost JSON RPC URL.
 The local_fork’s providers array should now look like the following:

 ```